dan-chow/reading-notes/books/Java_Concurrency_in_Practice/Ch03_Sharing_Objects.md

 ## Chapter 03: Sharing Objects

-- Synchronization also has another significant, and subtle, aspect: memory visibility.
+- We have seen how synchronized blocks and methods can ensure that operations execute atomically, but it is a common misconception that synchronized is only about atomicity or demarcating “critical sections”.
+Synchronization also has another significant, and subtle, aspect: memory visibility.
 We want not only to prevent one thread from modifying the state of an object when another is using it, but also to ensure that when a thread modifies the state of an object, other threads can actually see the changes that were made.

-### 3.1 Visibility
+But without synchronization, this may not happen.
+You can ensure that objects are published safely either by using explicit synchronization or by taking advantage of the synchronization built into library classes.

 - Sharing variables without synchronization.
 Don’t do this.
   ```java